Magnon-phonon interactions enhance the gap at the Dirac point in the spin-wave spectra of CrI$_3$ two-dimensional magnets: PHONON DISPERSIONS AND SPIN-LATTICE COUPLING

-In Fig.~\ref{fig:phonons} we display our computed phonon dispersions and vibrational density of states (vDOS) for the CrI$_3$ monolayer, and compare them with the INS magnetic spectrum from Ref.~\cite{Chen:2018}.
-Our results confirm that a high vDOS exists in the energy range where a magnetic gap is observed, thus pointing at magnon-phonon interactions as a candidate mechanism that could drive its opening.
-In order to ascertain whether this can indeed be the case, we have computed the dependence of the crystal magnetization on the lattice distortion along the normal modes in the relevant energy range, using CDFT.
-We find that the vDOS peak is populated with vibrational modes strongly coupling with the magnetization, as reported in Fig.~\ref{fig:Theta-of-Q} of Appendix~\ref{App:spin-lattice-constants}.
-The most intense spin-lattice coupling is found with the 16-th normal mode, whose energy is $\hbar\Omega_{16}(\bm{q}_K) \approx 14~\mathrm{meV}$.
+In Fig.~\ref{fig:phonons} we display our computed phonon dispersions and vDOS for monolayer CrI$_3$.
+Our results confirm that a high vDOS exists in the energy range where a magnetic gap is observed, thus pointing at magnon-phonon interactions as a candidate mechanism that could affect the magnon gap around the Dirac point.
+In order to ascertain whether this can indeed be the case, we have computed the dependence of the crystal magnetization on the lattice distortion along the normal modes in the relevant energy range.
+We find that the vDOS peak is populated with vibrational modes strongly coupled with the magnetization, as reported in Fig.~\ref{fig:Theta-of-Q} of Appendix~\ref{App:spin-lattice-constants}.
+The most intense spin-lattice coupling is found with the 16-th normal mode, whose energy is $\hbar\Omega_{16}(\bm{q}_K) \approx 14$\,meV.
 Displacing the atoms along its eigenvectors $\bm{u}_{ns}$ at $\bm{q}=\bm{q}_K$, shown in green in Figs.~\ref{fig:mode-16-comparison}(a) and \ref{fig:mode-16-comparison}(b), induces a tilt of the crystal magnetization with respect to the easy-magnetization ($z$) axis according to the pattern presented in Fig.~\ref{fig:mode-16-comparison}(c).
 In Fig.~\ref{fig:mode-16-comparison}(d) we report the magnitude of such a tilt angle as a function of the amplitude of the lattice distortion.
 Not unexpectedly, no such dependence is detected when neglecting SOC, which is the origin of the magnetic anisotropy.
-When fully accounting for SOC, instead, a strong linear spin-lattice coupling is observed, further confirming that SOC-mediated spin-lattice couplings may be the culprit for the observed gap.
+When fully accounting for SOC, instead, a strong linear spin-lattice coupling is observed, further confirming that SOC-mediated spin-lattice couplings may play a relevant role in the magnon dispersion around the $K$ point.